RodgerOliver/ethical-hacking/README.md

 ### Nexpose
-Nexpose is a vulnerability management framework, it allows us to discover, assess and act on discovered vulnerabilities, it also tells us a lot of info about the discovered vulnerabilities, weather they are exploitable and helps us write a report at the end of the assessment.
+Nexpose is a vulnerability management framework, it allows us to discover, assess and act on discovered vulnerabilities, it also tells us a lot of info about the discovered vulnerabilities, whether they are exploitable and helps us write a report at the end of the assessment.

 To download it [click here](http://www.rapid7.com/products/nexpose/compare-downloads.jsp)